 Information about student and guest tickets, and academic robes is listed on our FAQ section.
-The booking period will open in Autumn 2019.

-Why ceremonies are taking place off campus
+Why graduation ceremonies are taking place in Westminster

 Graduations at Goldsmiths traditionally take place in the Great Hall of the Richard Hoggart Building (RHB) which is at the heart of the oldest part of our campus and was built 125 years ago.
 As with any historic space, issues can arise over time and while we have had an active maintenance programme in place for the Great Hall over recent years the need to refurbish the space is imperative.